ChubbyOrion/ChubbyOrion.github.io/code/create3_examples_ws/src/create3_examples/create3_examples_msgs/README.md

 # iRobot® Create® 3 Examples messages

-ROS 2 action, message, and service definitions used by the iRobot® Create® 3 Examples packages.
+ROS 2 action, message, and service definitions used by the data collection package.

 ## Actions (.action)
+* [WallFollow](action/WallFollow.action): Command the robot to follow the wall for x seconds.
-* [Coverage](action/Coverage.action): Command the robot perform a non-systematic coverage behavior in the environment.
+* [Rotate](action/Rotate.action): Command the robot to rotate to a new orientation.